userfrosting/learn/pages/01.basics/02.requirements/docs.md

 ---
 title: Requirements
+metadata:
     description: UserFrosting has a few basic, sensible requirements - requirements that just about any modern web developer should already have set up!
 taxonomy:
     category: docs
 ---